wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/intro-to-frc-robot-wiring.rst

       Requires: Wire stripper, small flat screwdriver (optional), yellow/green twisted CAN cable

-      .. note: The PCM is an optional component used for controlling pneumatics on the robot.
+      .. note:: The PCM is an optional component used for controlling pneumatics on the robot.
 If you are not using the PCM, wire the CAN connection directly from the roboRIO (shown in the above step) to the PDP (shown in this step).

       1. Strip ~5/16" (~8 mm) off of each of the CAN wires.
       2. Insert the wires into the appropriate CAN terminals on the PCM.
       3. Measure the length required to reach the CAN terminals of the PDP (either of the two available pairs).
 Cut and strip ~5/16" (~8 mm) off this end of the wires.
       4. Insert the wires into the appropriate color coded CAN terminals on the PDP.
 You may use either of the Yellow/Green terminal pairs on the PDP, there is no defined in or out.

-      .. note: See the :ref:`CAN Wiring Basics<docs/hardware/hardware-basics/can-wiring-basics:Termination>` if you need to terminate the CAN bus somewhere other than the PDP.
+      .. note:: See the :ref:`CAN Wiring Basics<docs/hardware/hardware-basics/can-wiring-basics:Termination>` if you need to terminate the CAN bus somewhere other than the PDP.

 Motor Controller Signal Wires